CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/http/invalid-response-exception.md

 ---
 title: "InvalidResponseException"
 linkTitle: "InvalidResponseException"
-description: "The exception thrown when an issue occurs with a HTTP response."
+description: "The exception thrown when an issue occurs with an HTTP response."
 ---

 # {{% param title %}}